Gre-mie/PersonalProject/Notes.md

 !c [channel name]: sets a channel to be used for commands by the owner/admin.
 Untill this is set, all channels can use commands and possibly seen by everyone
 !c --question [channel name]: sets which channel will be used for asking questions.
 Until this is set, only the owner/admin will be able to use commands
 !c --sugestion [channel name]: sets which channel will be used for submitting suggested quesitons by Discord members.
 If this is not set, the question channel will be used instead
+!c --admin-role [role name]: sets the ID for the admin role using the admin role name

 !q : print all questions in the question array